murukaimberi/notes/interview-preparations/Object Oriented Design.md

 > [!NOTE]
 > Design Principle - Identify the aspects of your application that vary and separate them from what stays the same.
+> take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.

+* all patterns provide a way to let some parts of a system vary independently of all other parts.

+> [!NOTE]
+> Program to an interface not to an implementation.